ChristianSteger/HORAYZON/README.md

 python -m pip install "horayzon[all]"
 ```

-If no compatible wheel is available for the current platform or Python version,
+If no compatible wheel is available for a supported Python version, `pip` falls
-`pip` falls back to building HORAYZON from the source distribution.
-In that
+back to building HORAYZON from the source distribution.
+In that case, a working
-case, a working compiler plus local Embree and TBB installations are required.
+compiler plus local Embree and TBB installations are required.
+Unsupported
+Python versions, such as Python 3.14 until the geospatial dependency stack has
+compatible wheels, are rejected by the package metadata instead of attempting a
+source build.
 To require a binary wheel and fail instead of building from source, run:

 ```bash